venysssssssssss/AwsOverview/README.md

 ### 2.4.
 Six Advantages of Cloud Computing

 - Trade capital expense (CAPEX) for operational expense (OPEX)
-  - Pay On-Demand: don’t own hardware
+  - Pay On-Demand: don't own hardware
   - Reduced Total Cost of Ownership (TCO) & Operational Expense (OPEX)
 - Benefit from massive economies of scale
   - Prices are reduced as AWS is more efficient due to large scale